flybywiresim/docs/docs/start/reported-issues.md

 * Upper ECAM displays wrong THR levers position / N1 rating.

-* Newly added ASOBO A320 liveries are incompatible with the A32NX mod.
+* ASOBO *Aviator/Beta Club* A320 liveries are incompatible with the A32NX mod.

 ---